ireule04/ireule04/README.md

 As a passionate developer, I am continuously working on enhancing my skills and knowledge.
 My journey in the tech world is driven by a strong commitment to lifelong learning and professional growth.
 Here are some of my key areas of focus:

 ## 🚀 Skills and Technologies:
-- **Frontend Development**: Mastering the latest trends and best practices in HTML, CSS, JavaScript, and frameworks like Bootstrap and SASS to create responsive and visually appealing user interfaces.
+- **Frontend Development**: Mastering the latest trends and best practices in HTML5, CSS, JavaScript, and frameworks like Bootstrap and SASS to create responsive and visually appealing user interfaces.
 - **Backend Development**: Strengthening my proficiency in Java and Spring Boot for robust and scalable backend solutions.
 - **Database Management**: Improving my skills in MySQL for efficient data storage, retrieval, and management.
 - **Version Control**: Utilizing Git and GitHub for effective version control and collaboration on projects.